Curriculum

 4. Employers will agree to supervise and mentor trainees who must be in paid employment during this phase.
 Mentors can only mentor 1 trainee at a time according to DOL rules.
 The trainees must be full-time on the job.

-5. The project will provide financial and training support to employers to cover the additional costs of supporting trainees, estimated at @ $1,000 per mentor per mentee.
+5. The project will provide financial and training support to employers to cover the additional costs of supporting trainees, estimated at approximately $1,000 per mentor per mentee.

 This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under Opioid-Impacted Family Support Program HRSA-20-014, Building Futures Together, $2.4M.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.